yuhnin-m/Android-DpiScaler/README.md

-# PNG2Drawable
+# Android DpiScaler

-PNG2Drawable is a desktop tool for Android developers.
+Android DpiScaler is a desktop tool for Android developers.
 It takes a source raster image and generates drawable variants for Android density buckets (`mdpi`, `hdpi`, `xhdpi`, `xxhdpi`, `xxxhdpi`).

 ## What it does